Nexucis/ci-checkFiles/README.md

 ## Overview

-This project provide a docker images with two scripts to check the encoding file and the end-of-line of the file in a project.
+This project provides a docker images with two scripts to check the encoding file and the end-of-line of the file in a project.
 This image can be used in a continuous integration system like **circle-ci** or **gitlab-ci**.

 The image is available on [docker hub](https://hub.docker.com/r/nexucis/ci-checkfiles/)